Jemima Goldsmith: Activism and politics

 In addition to her charitable work, Goldsmith campaigns for various social and political causes.
 She has campaigned against the wars in Iraq and Afghanistan as well as for freedom of information; she attended Assange's extradition hearings and gave a speech at the Stop the War Coalition's rally in defence of Wikileaks alongside Tony Benn and Tariq Ali.
 Along with John Pilger and Ken Loach, she was part of the six-member group in Westminster Magistrates Court willing to post bail for Julian Assange when he was arrested in London on 7 December 2010.
 However, she later changed her mind about Assange, questioning his unwillingness to answer the sexual misconduct allegations which led to his arrest and what she described as his demand for "cultish devotion" from his supporters.

 In 2014, she publicly backed the Hacked Off campaign group which advocates reform of British press regulation.
 In August 2014, she was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 On 3 November 2018, Goldsmith criticised the fact that the Government of Pakistan was considering putting the Christian woman, Asia Bibi, on the exit control list despite the fact that she was acquitted by the Supreme Court, in order to compromise with the Islamist political party Tehreek-e-Labbaik Pakistan.

 In December 2023, she participated in an anti-hate vigil organised by Together for Humanity, bringing together Jews and Muslims to rally against antisemitism and Islamophobia.
 In The Independent she urged readers to attend and shared her experiences: "I have had first-hand experience of this [antisemitism], as my Jewishness was used as a baton to beat my politician ex-husband Imran Khan, in Pakistan, where Zionist conspiracy theories about me were fabricated – and fervour was whipped up by opposition politicians and by a partisan media."
 Since her marriage and subsequent divorce she has continued to receive death threats.
-She added that she has "seen how the term “Zionism” – much like the term “Islamism” – can sometimes be used by bigots as a fig leaf to express what is, in fact, prejudice against Jews or Muslims as a group."
-In a 2024 interview, she said that her father James Goldsmith had “felt he faced antisemitism from the British establishment” throughout his life.
+She added that she has "seen how the term "Zionism" – much like the term "Islamism" – can sometimes be used by bigots as a fig leaf to express what is, in fact, prejudice against Jews or Muslims as a group."
+In a 2024 interview, she said that her father James Goldsmith had "felt he faced antisemitism from the British establishment" throughout his life.

-In July 2025, Jemima Goldsmith accused the Pakistani government of blocking her sons from communicating with Imran Khan and threatening them with arrest if they attempted to visit him in prison, describing the actions as a "personal vendetta".
+In July 2025, Jemima Goldsmith accused the Pakistani government of blocking her sons from communicating with Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan and threatening them with arrest if they attempted to visit him in prison, describing the actions as a "personal vendetta".